offis/impressum/README.md

 Mehr zum Thema Datenschutz finden Sie [hier][ppde].

 ----------------------------------------------------------------------
-Imprint
+Legals
 ----------------------------------------------------------------------

-This information is derived from the imprint on the [OFFIS website][imen].
+This information is derived from the legals on the [OFFIS website][imen].

 ### Address